WJBC (AM)

 WJBC (1230 kHz) is a commercial AM radio station licensed to Bloomington, Illinois, and serving the Bloomington-Normal region.
 It broadcasts a news/talk radio format and is owned by Cumulus Media, part of a five-station cluster.
-It has four full-time news anchors and two part-time reporters.
+It has two full-time show hosts.
 The station calls itself "The Voice of Central Illinois".

 WJBC is powered at 1,000 watts, using a non-directional antenna.
 The transmitter is on Greenwood Avenue at West Hamilton Road in Bloomington.
 Programming is also heard on 50-watt FM translator W271DC at 102.1 MHz.